alexbabou/BetterRest/README.md

 # BetterRest
-Predict ideal bedtime using Core ML - Project 4 of Hacking with Swift

 In order to output your ideal bedtime, please input your desired wake up time, sleep time, and coffee consumption to calculate it using the Core ML implementation.